How is Kaiser Permanente different from other health plans?

 What if I need care quickly, but it's not an emergency?

-At many of our facilities, we have Urgent Care departments and provide same-day appointments.
-You can also call us to speak to an advice nurse who can help assess your symptoms, provide advice when medically appropriate, and answer questions about medical problems.
+We have Urgent Care departments at some of our medical offices and provide same-day appointments at most locations.
+Or you can check the provider directory for an in-network urgent care location near you.
+You can also call an advice nurse who can help assess your symptoms, provide advice when medically appropriate, and recommend next steps in getting care.

 Can I transfer my prescriptions from my current pharmacy to a Kaiser Permanente pharmacy?